2005 Venezuelan parliamentary election: Political parties' withdrawal

 Democratic Action (Acción Democrática) withdrew from the election on 28 November, six days before the electoral process, showing its distrust of the National Electoral Council.
 On 30 November, COPEI (the Social Christian Party of Venezuela), Project Venezuela (Proyecto Venezuela), Justice First (Primero Justicia), A New Era (Un Nuevo Tiempo) and Movement for Socialism (Movimiento al Socialismo) all withdrew from the elections too.
 The political parties represented the majority of the opposition forces in the country.

 The deadline for candidate withdrawal was Saturday, 3 December, at 4:00 pm.
 The CNE announced that not all of the boycotting political parties formally withdrew, meaning that only 10.08% of the candidates were officially out of the elections.
 The withdrawals left most opposition parties outside the election.
 Red Flag Party (Partido Bandera Roja) and Democratic Left (Izquierda Democrática) participated in the election but won no seats.

 Results

+National Assembly

 The CNE announced preliminary results that showed that the pro-Chávez party Fifth Republic Movement won 114 out of 167 seats in the National Assembly, and all other seats were won by allied parties.
 The Fifth Republic Movement list also received 89% of the vote for the Latin American Parliament and the Andean Parliament.
 The turnout in the election was about 25% compared to 50 to 60% in previous parliamentary elections (1998 and 2000).

 The results were a very important issue in Venezuela, since a two-thirds majority in parliament was needed to change the constitution and the elections gave the Fifth Republic Movement a sufficient majority to change the constitution with or without the support of other political parties.